-CARRYING OUT CDD BY MEANS OF INTERMEDIARIES
+CARRYING OUT CDD BY MEANS OF INTERMEDIARIES46

-- 5.45 A licensee may carry out any CDD measure by means of an intermediary if: - (a) the intermediary consents in writing to be the licensee's intermediary; and - (b) the licensee is satisfied that the intermediary will on request provide a copy of any document, or a record of any data or information, obtained by the intermediary in the course of carrying out the CDD measures without delay.
+- 5.51 A licensee may carry out any CDD measure by means of an intermediary if: - (a) the intermediary consents in writing to be the licensee's intermediary; and - (b) the licensee is satisfied that the intermediary will on request provide a copy of any document, or a record of any data or information, obtained by the intermediary in the course of carrying out the CDD measures without delay.47

-However, the ultimate responsibility for ensuring that CDD requirements are met remains with the licensee and the licensee remains liable for a failure to carry out CDD measures.
+However, the ultimate responsibility for ensuring that CDD requirements are met remains with the licensee and the licensee remains liable for a failure to carry out CDD measures48.

-- 5.46 For avoidance of doubt, reliance on intermediaries does not apply to: - (a) outsourcing or agency relationships, in which the outsourced entity or agent applies the CDD measures on behalf of the licensee, in accordance with the licensee's procedures, and subject to the licensee's control of effective implementation of these procedures by the outsourced entity or agent; and - (b) business relationships, accounts or transactions between licensees for their clients. - 5.47 The licensee must ensure that the intermediary will, if requested by the licensee within the period specified in the record-keeping requirements of the AMLO, provide to the licensee a copy of any document, or a record of any data or information, obtained by the intermediary in the course of carrying out CDD measures as soon as reasonably practicable after receiving the request. - 5.48 A licensee that carries out a CDD measure by means of an intermediary must immediately after the intermediary has carried out that measure, obtain from the intermediary the data or information that the intermediary has obtained in the course of carrying out that measure, but nothing in this paragraph requires the licensee to obtain at the same time from the intermediary a copy of any document, or a record of any data or information, that is obtained by the intermediary in the course
+- 5.52 For avoidance of doubt, reliance on intermediaries does not apply to outsourcing or agency relationships, in which the outsourced entity or agent applies the CDD measures on behalf of the licensee, in accordance with the licensee's procedures, and subject to the licensee's control of effective implementation of these procedures by the outsourced entity or agent. - 5.53 The licensee must ensure that the intermediary will, if requested by the licensee within the period specified in the record-keeping requirements of the AMLO, provide to the licensee a copy of any document, or a record of any data or information, obtained by the intermediary in the course of carrying out CDD measures as soon as reasonably practicable after receiving the request. - 5.54 A licensee that carries out a CDD measure by means of an intermediary must immediately after the intermediary has carried out that measure, obtain from the intermediary the data or information that the intermediary has obtained in the course of carrying out that measure, but nothing in this paragraph requires the licensee to obtain at the same time from the intermediary a copy of any document, or a record of any data or information, that is obtained by the intermediary in the course of carrying out that measure. - 5.55 Where these documents and records are kept by the intermediary, the licensee should obtain an undertaking from the intermediary to keep all underlying CDD information throughout the continuance of the licensee's business relationship with the customer and for at least 5 years beginning on the date on which the business relationship of a customer with the licensee ends or until such time as may be specified by the Registrar.
+Licensees should also obtain an undertaking from the intermediary to supply copies of all underlying CDD information in circumstances where the intermediary is about to cease trading or does not act as an intermediary for the licensee anymore.